 Cost of resolving referencing

 Weaviate is a database with a graph-like data model, not a pure graph database.
 Graph databases are built in a fashion where following links and references are very cheap, where querying links is cheaper than querying multiple items.
-Weaviate, on the other hand, is a search engine.
+Weaviate, on the other hand, is a vector database.
 This means that one of the cheapest operations you can do with Weaviate is listing data.
 In a traditional graph database that is quite expensive.
-Weaviate does however have graph functionalities on top of the search engine focus.
+Weaviate does however have graph functionalities on top of the vector-search focus.
 So although its primary focus is on searching through data objects with the inverted index and/or vector index, we offer graph references between data objects.
 Searching, following and retrieving graph references between data objects is therefore less optimized than pure search.
 This means that using the graph-like features like resolving object references need more query time than pure data object search as described above.

 Important to know is that the more connections between data objects and the deeper you try to query in a single query, the more costly the query operation gets.
 The best you can deal with these kind of queries is to not do wide and deep searches at the same time.
 If you have to resolve a lot of nested references, try to set a low limit (a low number of data objects to be returned).
 A second tip is to not try to resolve all the references.
 This could perhaps be split into separate queries, depending on your query.
 In practice, this could mean that you do a first search to retrieve the top 100 data objects of your query, and only get the deeper references of the top 5 results you're actually interested in.